Responsible Vulnerability Disclosure Policy

 - Report vulnerabilities promptly.

-- Keep vulnerability details confidential until Get BOB has had a reasonable opportunity to remediate the issue.
+- Keep vulnerability details confidential until Get BOB has had a reasonable opportunity to remediate the issue or we have agreed upon a public disclosure timeline.

 - Comply with all applicable laws and regulations.